 What should that tell you?

 Traditional SEO gives you a seat at the table.
 Good rankings increase your chances of getting cited.
-But getting cited requires understanding whatever that “something beyond” actually is.
-And most agencies have no clue what that something is.
+But getting cited requires understanding what that “something beyond” actually is.
+And most agencies have no clue.

 Most agencies can deliver rankings or promise AI optimization, but very few understand how these systems actually work together.
 They’re either selling you SEO without AI understanding, or AI promises without SEO foundations.

-What are those things that separate a traditional SEO agency from a GEO-ready partner?
-The answer boils down to many factors.
+What are the things that separate a traditional SEO agency from a GEO-ready partner?
+There are many factors.

-One of them is technical depth.
-For example, can they explain how AI systems actually choose which content to cite?
+One is technical depth.
+For example, can they explain how AI systems actually choose what content to cite?
 Do they understand the processes behind current terms like query fan-out, passage retrieval, and content synthesis?

 A GEO-ready agency recognizes that modern search is getting personalized.
-Queries on AI platforms are now longer, reflecting significant changes in search psychology and user behavior, which means content must be structured completely differently.
-But beyond query length, AI systems now deliver different outputs to different users based on their search history, location, behavioral patterns, and contextual signals.
+It knows that queries on AI platforms are now longer, reflecting significant changes in search psychology and user behavior, which means content must be structured completely differently.
+And that even beyond query length, AI systems now deliver different outputs to different users based on their search history, location, behavioral patterns, and contextual signals.

-This personalization shift has massive implications for visibility and content strategy.
 An agency that doesn’t understand how user context affects AI outputs is essentially optimizing blind.
-They need frameworks for audience research that connect to broader relevance engineering principles, understanding that content must be engineered to resonate across diverse user contexts and AI platform behaviors.
+They need frameworks for audience research that connect to broader Relevance Engineering principles, understanding that content must be engineered to resonate across diverse user contexts and AI platform behaviors.

 Don’t just ask for case studies showing improved rankings.
-Ask for specific examples of how they’ve optimized content for AI citation.
+Request specific examples of how they’ve optimized content for AI citation.
 Can they show you before-and-after examples of content that went from being ignored by AI systems to being regularly cited across multiple platforms?

-You’ve already learned the fundamentals of appearing in AI search results (Chapter 9) and seen how relevance engineering works in practice (Chapter 10).
+You’ve already learned the fundamentals of appearing in AI Search results (Chapter 9) and seen how Relevance Engineering works in practice (Chapter 10).
 Now you need to find agencies that can demonstrate mastery of these same principles.
-Look for partners who can show concrete examples of GEO content strategies from Chapter 11 in action, backed by the measurement and analytics frameworks detailed in Chapters 12 and 13.
+Look for partners that can show concrete examples of GEO content strategies from Chapter 11 in action, backed by the measurement and analytics frameworks detailed in Chapters 12 and 13.

 Here’s what real GEO work actually looks like:

-Look, generative search isn’t just about Google anymore.
-Data from SE Ranking shows that AI traffic from ChatGPT and Perplexity has grown to 0.13% globally – four times higher than in 2024.
+Generative search isn’t just about Google anymore.
+Data from SE Ranking shows that AI traffic from ChatGPT and Perplexity has grown to 0.13 percent globally — four times higher than in 2024.

 Source: SE Ranking

 More striking?
-ChatGPT alone now generates 0.11% of global traffic, making it the 5th or 6th largest traffic source worldwide, surpassing established players like AOL and Qwant.
+ChatGPT alone now generates 0.11 percent of global traffic, making it the fifth- or sixth-largest traffic source worldwide.

 This growth reflects how differently each platform serves user needs.
 For example: